FAQ's

 What will my diploma say?

 Students who meet the graduation requirements of the South Redford School District will earn a South Redford High School Diploma.
-If the student completes the requirements by May 31st, they will have the opportunity to walk in the annual commencement ceremony held at Thurston High School.
+If the student completes the requirements by May 31st, they will have the opportunity to walk in the annual commencement ceremony with Thurston High School.

 Resident students who have completed a minimum of 20 credits by the end of the first semester of their senior year and are in good standing may transfer back to Thurston to complete their high school education and earn a Thurston High School Diploma.